Long-time behavior of 3 dimensional Ricci flow -- C: 3-manifold topology and combinatorics of simplicial complexes in 3-manifolds: Construction and analysis of simplicial complexes in

 Let $\eta, H > 0$ be constants whose value will be determined later in subsection \ref{subsec:proofofeasiermaincombinatorialresult}.
 In the course of the following three subsections, we will need to assume that $\eta$ is small enough and $H$ is large enough to make certain arguments work out.

-\begin{Definition}[length and distance] The \emph{(combinatorial) length} $|\gamma|$ of a curve $\gamma : [0,1] \to \td{M}$ in general position is defined as
+\begin{Definition}[length and distance] The \emph{(combinatorial) length} $|\gamma|$ of an arc $\gamma : [0,1] \to \td{M}$ in general position is defined as

-The \emph{(combinatorial) distance} $\dist (Q_1, Q_2)$ between two cells $Q_1, Q_2 \in \mathcal{Q}$ is the minimal combinatorial length of all curves in general position between $Q_1$ and $Q_2$.
-A curve $\gamma : [0,1] \to \td{M}$ in general position is said to be \emph{(combinatorially) minimizing} if its length is equal to the combinatorial distance between the two cells that contain its endpoints. \end{Definition}
+The \emph{(combinatorial) distance} $\dist (Q_1, Q_2)$ between two cells $Q_1, Q_2 \in \mathcal{Q}$ is the minimal combinatorial length of all arcs in general position between $Q_1$ and $Q_2$.
+An arc $\gamma : [0,1] \to \td{M}$ in general position is said to be \emph{(combinatorially) minimizing} if its length is equal to the combinatorial distance between the two cells that contain its endpoints. \end{Definition}

 Observe that $(\mathcal{Q}, \dist)$ is a metric space.
 On a side note, it is an interesting ``coincidence'' that this metric space approximates the conjectured geometric behavior of the Ricci flow metric $t^{-1} g_t$ lifted to the universal cover $\td{M}$.